jy03189211/gameshop/README.md

 - Own game
     - A game similar to flappy bird which has different variations, so-called "games" in our store.
 - Responsiveness
+    - In addition to using Bootstrap, we will add needed code to make app fully responsive.
 - Social media sharing
+    -

 ![Draft of the game design](https://git.niksula.hut.fi/palomar1/csc3170/raw/master/plan/game_screenshot.png)